Overview

 incentivized to recommend that you add more money to your account, discourage you from

-withdrawing assets from your account, or “switch” your account type to asset-based fee account,
+withdrawing assets from your account, or “switch” your account type to an investment advisory

-even if it is not in your best interest.
-Additionally, because your account fees are based on the
+account, even if it is not in your best interest.
+Additionally, because your account fees are based on

 incentives create conflicts of interest that SCM manages through its compliance oversight program.